 I’ve squeezed the lemon – tart fruit that I inherited,

-And keynote of the life that I have led.
+and keynote of the life that I have led.

 I’ve tasted deep, albeit in unduly cautious sips;

-Swallowed, with little complaint, its pith and pips.
+swallowed, with little complaint, its pith and pips.

 But now the juice is nearly all expressed